 Art saved the city as a vehicle for creative and political expression.
 The walls became a canvas to tell its history, beautifying the area and bringing optimism and peace of the residents, children, and visitors.

-Here are selections from some of the most stunning graffiti art in the area.
+Here are selections from some of the most stunning graffiti art and photography in the area.

 Hip-hop music continues to be an important method of expression, particularly as a way to educate and provide children with an alternative outlet instead of violence.
-Our resident guide shared his craft during our visit
+Our resident guide in Comuna 13 Medellin shared his craft during our visit.

 Forward-thinking mayors have initiated numerous city projects over the years with very successful results in improving quality and way of life.
 One such project was the metro cable car system, which opened in 1996 as an extension of the already important metro line.
 It helped Comuna 13 by providing inhabitants from all socio-economic backgrounds with easy access to the rest of the city, enhancing relationships with residents and the local government.